 Rather than searching among a sea of open windows on their computer screen, they could use the MorphicBar to quickly jump – with a single click – back and forth between different closed or open key resources on their screen.
 Since Morphic allows individuals to have multiple MorphicBars, a company could set up different MorphicBars for different tasks, even for the same individual or group of individuals – both making their job easier/less confusing and enhancing productivity.

-Some people just have trouble with technology and using technology and computers patrons, employees
+Some people just have trouble with technology

 Some people just find computers confusing.
 Libraries, job centers, and other places where computers are provided for people who don’t use computers daily (or haven’t used them before) find that even seemingly simple tasks can be confusing or out of reach for some users.
 For example, finding a file on a flash drive so they can open it and edit their resume.
 Although it is a simple task, it does require launching Windows explorer, finding My PC, clicking on it, then identifying the USB in the sea of icons (many of which may look like the same but none of which look like a USB drive – and none which match the name written on the flash drive), then double clicking it.
 Morphic could provide a single button that will automatically open up any USB inserted in the machine instantly exposing the resume or other file(s) on it.
 Even for people who know how to find the USB in Windows Explorer this feature could be a convenient time saver if they do it often.

-Morphic could also be a timesaver for the IT staff.
+Morphic could also be a timesaver for the IT staff

 Although assistive technologies are critical for those who need them, they can be difficult for IT staff, who are already overloaded with their regular duties.
 First, there are so many different types of assistive technologies whose functions and setup can be quite different than other software the IT staff are used to dealing with.
 Secondly, assistive technologies often ask for permissions that look suspicious to IT staff.
 For example, asking for the ability to monitor all keystrokes or create ‘fake’ keystrokes, asking for access to other programs etc. could raise red flags for staff.
 With Morphic, all of these security concerns could be addressed together and in advance.

-Since different assistive technologies all come from different companies, the IT department must also work with the purchasing dept to set up purchasing agreements for each of these different organizations who sell an assistive technology or utility that the different employees need.
+Since different assistive technologies all come from different companies, the IT department must also work with the purchasing department to set up purchasing agreements for each of these different organizations who sell an assistive technology or utility that the different employees need.
 With Morphic, a single purchase contract could be set up that would allow all of the different assistive technologies to be secured from a single source.
 With Morphic, a single purchase contract could cover all AT software.

 Morphic could also automatically handle the updating of the assistive technologies to make sure that they did not fail when companies upgrade their operating systems.
 Morphic could even handle new and older versions of assistive technologies for those situations where a newer version is required for compatibility in one department but an older version for another

-As noted above – bringing an intern or new employee on board can be a complicated and time-consuming effort – with pressure on the IT dept to do it quickly.
+As noted above – bringing an intern or new employee on board can be a complicated and time-consuming effort – with pressure on the IT department to do it quickly.
 With Morphic, all of the assistive technologies could be onsite and have already been pre-security screened by Morphic (and can also be pre-screened by IT, at their convenience, if desired).
 No new purchase agreements need to be set up since the software would be provided through Morphic licensing.
 The new intern or employee could therefore be set up in minutes.

-To illustrate, the step_by-step procedure would look something like the following:
+To illustrate, the step-by-step procedure would look something like the following: